scullkid/scullkid.github.com/index.md

 ---
 {% include JB/setup %}

-zzz/n

-Hello, these are my current blog posts.
+Hello.
+This website is mostly for testing.
+These are my current blog posts.

 <ul class="posts">
   {% for post in site.posts %}